Skip to main content

 • Continuous posture across every repo.
 One scan per repo, orchestrated client-side with bounded concurrency.

 • History and trends.
-Every scan persists to Postgres with row-level security scoped to the signed-in user.
+Every scan persists to Postgres with row-level security scoped to organization membership.

 • Deep links back to GitHub.
 Each finding links to the exact file:line on the default branch.